Frequently Asked Question

 Last Updated 7 years ago

-If you use Name Mangler's Services feature, and you upgrade to a new major macOS release, you may run into this error message when you try to use your Services, post-upgrade:
+If you've used that feature, though, and install a major macOS upgrade, you may see this error message when you try to use your Services:

 The "Rename These Files" service could not be used because the "Rename These Files.namemanglerservice" application is corrupt.
 Try reinstalling "Rename These Files.namemanglerservice."